The Foundation provides Fellowships to exceptionally talented individuals studying in the applied physical, biological and engineering sciences.

 Each candidate is interviewed by one of our technical interviewers (many of whom are Hertz Alumni Fellows).
 The interview process, which measures the leadership and creative potential of the candidate, is the hallmark of the Hertz Foundation's program.

-About seventy candidates from this pool are selected for a second round interview.
+About fifty candidates from this pool are selected for a second round interview.
 To ensure consistency and quality, a small number of experienced PhD engineer/scientist interviewers, who worked together in past years, conduct the second round interviews.
 Between 15 to 20 students are awarded a Hertz Fellowship.

 In addition to financial support, the Foundation provides on going mentoring, symposia and a network of peers providing Fellows with a forum to share ideas and explore opportunities throughout their careers.
 The Foundation is developing ways for Hertz Fellows to communicate with their peers across generational and disciplinary lines, further enhancing their opportunities to gather information,form scientific networks and make contributions.